William Merriam Burton

-William Merriam Burton (November 17, 1865 – December 29, 1954) was an American chemist who developed a widely used thermal cracking process for crude oil.
+William Merriam Burton (November 17, 1865 – December 29, 1954) was an American chemist who developed the widely used Burton process of thermal cracking for crude oil.

 Burton was born in Cleveland, Ohio.
 In 1886, he received a Bachelor of Science degree at Western Reserve University.
 He earned a PhD at Johns Hopkins University in 1889.

 Burton initially worked for the Standard Oil refinery at Whiting, Indiana.
 He became president of Standard Oil from 1918 to 1927, when he retired.